FrozenGene/LLVMPascalCompiler/README.md

 Maybe this can work under lower version of CMake, GCC , Clang, but I can not make sure.

-If you find some problem, welcome any issue.
+If you find any problem, welcome to raise issue :-)

 License